 Apple’s 27-inch iMac may not lead the market in maxed-out performance, but it’s still no slouch!
-This all-in-one features some of the most advanced technology and design and comes equipped with a quad-core Intel processor, up to 64GB of RAM and an AMD Radeon Pro graphics card with up to 8GB of VRAM.
+This all-in-one features some of the most advanced technology and design and comes equipped with a six-core Intel processor, up to 64GB of RAM and an AMD Radeon Pro graphics card with up to 8GB of VRAM.
 With these specs, the 27-inch iMac has more than enough power for 99 percent of us out there.
 It also offers more features than a traditional tower through its all-in-one design.
 We love the big and bright 5K Retina display, built-in speakers, and a small footprint — all of which helps reduce desktop clutter.
 The overall hardware design is second to none, and it also features some great wireless accessories to keep your workspace clutter-free.
 The Apple 27-inch iMac starts at about $1,800.

 Best workstation for editors who also love to game

 With support for processors up to the 8-core, 16-thread Intel Core i9 and Nvidia GPUs up to the GeForce RTX 2080 Ti with 11GB of VRAM, this system is ready for both professional video editing and high-end gaming.
 The Asus ROG Strix GL12 can be equipped with up to 64GB of RAM and has lots of room for expansion.
 Styled for gamers, the case includes a transparent side panel so you can show off your components with customizable lighting effects.
 Pricing for the ROG Strix GL12 starts at $1,000.